moppii-hub/Arduino_tests/README.md

 Easy samples about using I2C connection.

 - 02_MIDI (using 2NanoMusic board)
-Easy samples about using MIDI communication.
+Easy examples about using MIDI communication.

+- 03_ISR (using 2NanoMusic board)
+Easy examples about using AVR timer-interrupt functions.

 # Hardware